isedaniel/effective-c/README.md

-These are my exercises done while reading through [Modern C](https://gustedt.gitlabpages.inria.fr/modern-c/) by Jens Gustedt.
+These are my implementation and tests while reading Effective C, by Robert Seacord.